Become a Befriender

 Befriending is a chance to give, by offering your time and commitment, but every befriender also has stories of what they get back in return.

-Here's what one Befriender thinks about her experience
+Here's what one Befriender thinks about his experience